 - Kids with dyslexia absolutely can learn to read with the right methods.

 - Their learning curve starts out slower than traditional learners and mastering reading takes much more practice and exposure.

 - The research shows hands down that the best method for teaching kids with dyslexia to read is by using a program based on the Orton-Gillingham approach.

 For a deeper understanding of how to teach kids with dyslexia to read, read this series: How to Teach Reading to Kids With Dyslexia

 Reading Curriculum for Elementary Kids With Dyslexia

-There are several excellent Orton-Gillingham reading programs that are easy for parents to use at home:
+There are several excellent Orton-Gillingham reading curriculum that are easy for parents to use at home: